HeyyAbishek/Agentic-Financial-Analyst/docs/local-setup.md

 Before you begin, ensure you have the following installed:
 * [Node.js](https://nodejs.org/) (v18 or higher)
 * [Python](https://www.python.org/downloads/) (v3.10 or higher)
-* A Redis instance (either running locally via Docker, or a free cloud database like [Upstash](https://upstash.com/))
+* A Redis instance (either running locally via Docker, or a free cloud database like [Redis Cloud](https://redis.com/try-free/))
 * API Keys for **Groq** and **Finnhub**.

 ## 1. Clone the Repository